 Tom Petty is more concerned with performing songs than he is about putting on a "show."
 So if his 2008 appearance maybe lacked a bit in the way of visual stimulation, it certainly didn't come as a surprise.
-He’s from the school of Dylan; as the years go by that becomes more and more apparent in not only the way that he delivers his vocals, but also in his overall presence.
-As fans rushed towards the stage (which was visually very attractive), Petty opened with the fan favorite ‘American Girl.’
-A sea of yellow lights waving through a deep blue hue provided the backdrop for ‘I Won’t Back Down,’ followed by ‘Free Fallin’,’ which allowed guitarist Mike Campbell his moment to shine.
+He’s from the school of Bob Dylan; as the years go by that becomes more and more apparent in not only the way that he delivers his vocals, but also in his overall presence.
+As fans rushed towards the stage (which was visually very attractive), Petty opened with the fan favorite "American Girl."
+A sea of yellow lights waving through a deep blue hue provided the backdrop for "I Won’t Back Down," followed by "Free Fallin'," which allowed guitarist Mike Campbell his moment to shine.

-Let's go to the play by play!
-Mick Jagger blasted right out of the gate with ‘Start Me Up’ and ran around the iconic tongue logo stage gyrating the entire way.
+Let's go to the Rolling Stones play by play!
+Mick Jagger blasted right out of the gate with "Start Me Up" and ran around the iconic tongue logo stage gyrating the entire way.
 There was a visual surprise in the fact that the tongue itself was merely a red blanketed cover that once lifted revealed a pit of fans underneath.
-The band made their presence known with both guitarists Keith Richards and Ron Wood playing off one another, while Charlie Watts appeared to be the glue holding the entire operation together.
-Showcasing their then-new song ‘Rough Justice’ seemed logical, but they may have fared better to play another mega hit.
-All was forgiven when Jagger commented, “This one we could have done at Super Bowl I you know, but everything comes to he who waits,” before ripping into a sassy version of ‘(I Can't Get No) Satisfaction’ that led Jagger to dance around the stage like a banshee.
+The band made their presence known with guitarists Keith Richards and Ron Wood playing off one another, while Charlie Watts was – as always – the glue holding the entire operation together.
+Showcasing their then-new song "Rough Justice" seemed logical, but they may have fared better to play another mega hit.
+All was forgiven when Jagger commented, “This one we could have done at Super Bowl I you know, but everything comes to he who waits,” before ripping into a sassy version of "(I Can't Get No) Satisfaction" that led Jagger to dance around the stage like a banshee.
 Touchdown!

 A total showman, Springsteen projected a full 100 yards of charisma as he proudly introduced the E Street Band.
-Re-watching them open with ‘Tenth Avenue Freeze-Out’ instantly reminds one of just how much Clarence Clemons will be missed.
-Springsteen’s choice to play ‘Born To Run’ seemed highly appropriate, as was ‘Working On A Dream’ which allowed a full-fledged choir and the audience to participate.
-Calling over guitarist Little Steven to duet on ‘Glory Days’ capped off this high-energy performance, which even included a referee getting into the act.
+Re-watching them open with "Tenth Avenue Freeze-Out" instantly reminds one of just how much Clarence Clemons is missed.
+Springsteen’s choice to play "Born To Run" seemed highly appropriate, as was "Working On A Dream," which allowed a full-fledged choir and the audience to participate.
+Calling over guitarist Little Steven to duet on "Glory Days" capped off this high-energy performance, which even included a referee getting into the act.
 It was a top-notch halftime from beginning to end.

-OK, we're gonna take some flack for this one, we know.
+Okay, we're gonna take some flack for this one, we know.
 But watch it again, and see if there's isn't more classic rock in here than you realized!
-Opening with a clip from Queen’s ‘We Will Rock You,’ The Artist Formerly Known as "The Artist Formerly Known as..” quickly had the audience in the palm of his hand.
-The underrated guitarist immediately launched into ‘Lets Go Crazy’ while strutting around on a wet stage (it was pouring rain) as if he hadn’t noticed.
-‘Baby I'm a Star’ was the cue for an entire marching band to get funky, and was followed by a version of Creedence Clearwater Revival's ‘Proud Mary.’
-A sincere nod to Jimi Hendrix (and Dylan) followed as he played a piece from ‘All Along The Watchtower,’ which seemed painfully short considering it merged into ‘Best Of You’ by the Foo Fighters.
-Typically rain is uncomfortable in an outdoor venue, but if you got soaked during the ‘Purple Rain’ finale, this may have proved the exception to that rule.
+Opening with a clip from Queen’s "We Will Rock You," The Artist Formerly Known as "The Artist Formerly Known as Prince quickly had the audience in the palm of his hand.
+The underrated guitarist immediately launched into "Lets Go Crazy" while strutting around on a wet stage (it was pouring rain) as if he hadn’t noticed.
+"Baby I'm a Star" was the cue for an entire marching band to get funky, and was followed by a version of Creedence Clearwater Revival's "Proud Mary."
+A sincere nod to Jimi Hendrix (and Dylan) followed as he played a piece from "All Along The Watchtower," which seemed painfully short considering it merged into "Best of You" by the Foo Fighters.
+Typically rain is uncomfortable in an outdoor venue, but if you got soaked during the "Purple Rain" finale, this may have proved the exception to that rule.